Colleges

 Now in his final year of DPhil study, his work aims to generate insight into the drivers of cardiac fibrosis, a process that is key in the initiation and progression of atrial fibrillation (the most common hearth rhythm disturbance).
 By combining high-throughput phenotypic screening, AI-aided drug prediction and a range of cell/molecular biology techniques, this work aims to identify novel therapeutic candidates for the treatment of atrial fibrillation-associated cardiac fibrosis.

-Aaron is a Stipendiary Lecturer in Medicine at Wadham College where he teaches Physiology and Pharmacology to Undergraduate Medical Students.
+He is a Stipendiary Lecturer in Preclinical Medicine at Wadham College where he teaches Physiology and Pharmacology to Undergraduate Medical Students.
 He serves as the Student Representative for the University's Medical Sciences Doctoral Training Centre, is a member of the Radcliffe Department of Medicine's Researcher Association and one of the Academic Leads for the Oxford Cardiology Society.